ErazerBrecht/IOT5/README.md

 ### License
 The license for this repo is MIT (check the license file).
 This means you can do whatever you want to do!
 If you want to use this, or parts of this is that totally legal.
 This is copyleft work!
 Feel free to use it!
+Notice, I'm not responsible for any mistakes.

 I would appreciate it if you link to this repo if you use this repo as source!
 Or give me some credits (leave my name).